aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 The `PythonJob` will eventually allow users to run _any_ Python function, _without modifications_.
 That means, no need to pass or return subclasses of AiiDA's `orm.Data` nodes, and no specific handling of those entities inside the function body.
 Just write your function, using whichever library you need, run it via `PythonJob`, and voila, you get all the AiiDA features (vide supra).
-At least that's the plan, and we'll keep you posted about the developments!
+At least that's the plan &mdash; We'll make sure to keep you posted about the developments!

 ***